-We will study the following Philosophy and Ethics topics which will give students the chance to discuss some controversial issues that are current in the world and media.
+We will study the following Religion and Philosophy topics which will give students the chance to discuss some controversial issues that are current in the world and media.

-- Religion, conflict, war and peace covering different types of war, Just War theory, pacifism, current conflicts, reasons for going to war, charities and organisations who work during and after war. - Relationships covering different types of relationships, contraception, sexuality, gender, family, marriage, co-habitation, adultery, divorce. - Crime and Punishment- covering judgment, criminal activity, the law and justice, sentencing, prison, capital punishment, redemption, society's attitudes. - Life covering when life begins, the questions around termination and the laws, euthanasia and the law, how the world began.
+- Human Rights and Social Justice covering human rights, the causes of poverty, protected characteristics, discrimination and the need for social justice. - Crime and Punishment- covering judgment, criminal activity, the law and justice, sentencing, prison, capital punishment, redemption, society's attitudes. - Life covering when life begins, the questions around termination and the laws, euthanasia and the law, how the world began.